 Planting a Mulberry Tree is a quick way to invite birds and other wildlife to your yard.
 Once the tree starts producing fruit, you’ll be delighted to see the many types of birds enjoying those juicy red berries.
-I’m fortunate enough to have a Dwarf Weeping Mulberry in my front garden and can see all the regular visitors right through my front window.
+If you’re fortunate enough to have a Dwarf Weeping Mulberry in your garden you can enjoy watching all the regular visitors to your Mulberry.
 While birds find the tree highly attractive, did you know that you too can eat the fruit from the Mulberry Tree?

 The White Mulberry (Morus Alba) is the most common in Ontario, and can either be the Fruiting or Non-Fruiting variety.
-If you love birds and/or the taste of the mulberry, then you want the fruit bearing type (Morus Alba Pendula).
-However, make sure you plant it away from driveways and sidewalks, as they can be quite messy with dropping berries as they mature.
+If you love birds and/or the taste of the mulberry, then you’ll want the fruit bearing type (Morus Alba Pendula).
+However, make sure you plant it away from driveways and sidewalks as they can be quite messy with dropping berries as they mature.

 There are many rules of thumb when it comes to trimming and pruning your mulberry.
-So I went to the experts at Sheridan Nurseries to get the best advice for growing these beautiful trees in our climate.
+So we went to the experts at Sheridan Nurseries to get advice for growing these beautiful trees in our climate.
 “The Mulberry is an aggressive grower and should be trimmed,” says Brenda Luckhardt, Development Manager at Sheridan Nurseries.
 Whether you prefer the tidy or shaggy look, it’s best to keep the leaves from cascading onto the ground.
-“Give them a really hard pruning in April before the plant blooms, and then you can trim it this time of year.”
-The mid-summer trimming will encourage new growth and shape the tree nicely.
+“Give them a really hard pruning in April before the plant blooms, and then you can trim it as necessary” The mid-summer trimming will encourage new growth and shape the tree nicely.

 The key to pruning the weeping mulberry is to cut off any vertical or upward growing branches.
 Cut branches in a way that will help you achieve the shaping that you prefer.
 Rule of thumb?
 If it weeps, it works.
 It’s good to get underneath the treat and cut out any dead and/or crossing branches.